 Completing missions will earn you money that can be spent on rocket improvements.
 You’ll be able to experiment with the different rocket parts to see what works best for launching (and keeping) you out into space.
 You can also build more than one rocket and switch back and forth between them.
 Mathmateer lets you set up different user profiles so everyone in the family can play.
 I will say that I agree with an iTunes user review, it would be nice to have the ability to test/preview your rocket’s features before you purchase them.

 As I mentioned earlier I got caught up in this game.
 For me the hook was trying to get my rocket to work the way I thought it should.
 In order to do that I needed money which meant I had to do the Math.
 I’m going to go out on a limb here but I think that’s the general point of the app.
-So mission accomplished Rocket Math!
-In my opinion Rocket Math is another winner and Mr. Russell-Pinson is on a roll.
-He’s given us Stack the States for Geography and now Rocket Math for our Math facts.
+So mission accomplished Mathmateer!
+In my opinion Mathmateer is another winner and Mr. Russell-Pinson is on a roll.
+He’s given us Stack the States for Geography and now Mathmateer for our Math facts.
 Can’t wait to see what comes next!

 Price when Reviewed: $.99 – Introductory special – snag it!

 Disclosure: I received a free copy of this app for review purposes.